punchplatform/kooker/README.md

 - Deploy Elasticsearch, Kibana, Kafka, Minio, Prometheus, Grafana, Kubernetes Dashboard and Clickhouse.
 - Deploy the Punch components : the Artifacts Server & Punch Operator
 - Load the required Elasticsearch templates
+- Download kubectl, helm, hostctl and k3d in the ./downloads/ directory, and install them.
+Note that they won't be automtically added to your environment path.
 - Optionally configure your /etc/hosts to allow direct access to the deployed services.
 This step will prompt you to provide your sudoer password.